bnb-chain/greenfield-storage-provider/docs/modules/approver.md

 }
 ```

-Approver interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so Approver module can be managed by lifycycle and resource manager.
+Approver interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so Approver module can be managed by lifecycle and resource manager.

 In terms of the functions provided by Approver module, it can be divided into two parts: CreateBucketApproval and CreateObjectApproval.
 Both CreateBucketApproval and CreateObjectApproval have three methods: PreXXX, HanldeXXX and PostXXX.
 Therefore, if you can rewrite these methods to meet your own requirements.